hiddentigersurya/gogaga-assignment-/README.md

-To see the responsive output
+To see the responsive output go through this link (bgogaga.ccbp.tech)
-bgogaga.ccbp.tech